Market Your Business Like a Pro

 Tips and Tricks from the Freight Farms Marketing Team

 Here at Freight Farms, our success is measured directly by the success of our farmers.
-That is why the Marketing Team is always available to give professional advice to Freight Farmers as they launch their Leafy Green Machine™ and start their new business.
+That is why the Marketing Team is always available to give professional advice to Freight Farmers as they launch their Greenery™ and start their new business.
 We've written down some tips and tricks that can help you establish your brand and market your business successfully.

 Part 1: Building Your Brand

 Building a cohesive brand will allow you to grow your business with strong roots while differentiating your produce from other growers.

 What is your image?
 How do you want the people in your “world” (customers, employees, community) to feel about you and your business.

 What are your values?
 Successful brands stand for something and attract fans and customers that align with what they believe in.

 What are your goals?
 Align your personal and business identity with a purpose.